-Eg: If you have been denied service to an individual due to not wearing a mask, businesses could be held liable for up to $75,000 (varies by province).
+Eg: If a business has denied you service for not wearing a mask or requested proof of vaccination, they could be held liable for a fine up to $75,000 (as it varies in each province) if you file a human rights complaint.
 Further, no one has the right to request you show them your medical exemption, this is a violation of the Federal Privacy Act.
 Your private medical information is between you and your physician.

 A business is not “private.”
-When a business obtains a business license they are open to the “public” and they are not permitted to discriminate against anyone who is exempt from wearing a mask (this includes anyone with a psychological, behavioural or health condition, or a physical, cognitive or mental impairment).
-If you fit this category, you qualify for exemption.
+When a business obtains a business license they are open to the “public” and they are not permitted to request proof of vaccination or discriminate against anyone who decides not to wear a mask.
+No exemption required as you have the right to choose.

 Businesses are not being paid by the government to police citizens and they have no authority to do so.
 Masks are not legislated in Canada.
 There is no law stating you must wear a mask.
 They cannot make it a law…to do so would be illegal by nature as any just law cannot supersede the Canadian Charter of Rights and Constitutional protections.